-CreateSpace is in the process of being inhaled by Amazon itself at the moment, which probably won’t make much of a difference to readers of the books they print, but does constitute something of a streamlining for authors.
+CreateSpace has been inhaled by Amazon itself at the moment, which probably won’t make much of a difference to readers of the books they print, but it does constitute something of a streamlining for authors.

 In preparation for its reprinting, I decided to dust off The Order and revise it.
 The undertaking turned into something of a total re-write.